BrianBut/flashbacks/_pages/flashback.md

 Why did I react so strongly to that picture?

 That night I remembered: -- Colenso (or somewhere near), it was there I had seen the crosses pictured in Trump's 'evidence'.
-To me they come over as more a temple to hatred, than a shrine to rememberance.
-The Boers hate the British, or those of British descent.
+They come over as more a temple to hatred, than a shrine to rememberance.
+The Boers hate the British, or those of British descent, apparently because of events in the 19th century.
 Those of British descent mistrust the Boers.
 In this part of the world most Zulus seem to hate both.

 Colenso, Spion Kop (Spyon Kopje), Ladysmith: the names and dates inscribed on the dusty regimental colours which hung above the pupils at school services in Bath Abbey.
 Those colours were removed before I left school.
 Those places are near here in this part of Kwa Zulu Natal.
 Here we still remember.
 The Zulus remember the loss of their land and cattle.